 Hostel accommodation is by its nature good value for those on a budget but this does not mean that the standards of hospitality are not high.
 The majority of SIH Hostels are quality assured by Visit Scotland (VSQA) as providing a certain level of accommodation and their relevant badge is displayed on their directory listing.
 Many hostels also opt to join additional quality schemes including "green tourism", "welcome" "taste our best" schemes as well as fulfilling the criteria for disabled access.
 Hostel members which are not VSQA are required to sign up to our own in-house customer review system.
-This is new so most hostels will not yet display reviews, but soon the public will be able to choose their hostel based on the opinions of previous guests.

 The common factor amongst all our hostels is shared facilities, in particular kitchen and dining facilities.
 This allows people to eat and drink within their budget and tastes as well as meeting other like-minded people in a social setting.
 Outwith the cities many hostels are well set up for providing tailored accommodation for outdoor enthusiasts, providing drying rooms, storage for sporting equipment and even outdoor activities.

 A wide range of types of hostel accommodation